 Humans, like all living things, cannot survive without food.
 For many of us, though, food is about so much more than sustenance.
 Culture, identity, religion, relationships, mood, fashion, pleasure – what we choose to eat touches on many aspects of our lives.
 In this issue, we look at what drives us to eat, what happens to food once we’ve eaten it, and what impact our dietary choices have on our health and wellbeing and that of people across the world.

-The cell is the building block of life.
+***Articles reviewed and updated in September 2015*** The cell is the building block of life.
 Each of us starts from a single cell, a zygote, and grows into a complex organism made of trillions of cells.
-Discover how our cells reproduce, grow, move, communicate and die.
-In this issue, we explore what we know – and what we don’t yet know – about the cells that are the basis of us all.
+In this issue, we explore what we know – and what we don’t yet know – about the cells that are the basis of us all and how they reproduce, grow, move, communicate and die.

-Our genes play a key part in making us who we are, but how can science help us unpick and understand our genetic identity?
-Since the working draft of the human genome was unveiled in 2000, mind-boggling progress has been made in our ability to sequence a genome accurately and quickly, and in our ability to process and understand the huge amount of data that sequencing produces.
+***Articles reviewed and updated December 2014*** Our genes play a key part in making us who we are, but how can science help us unpick and understand our genetic identity?
+Mind-boggling progress has been made in our ability to sequence a genome accurately and quickly, and in our ability to process and understand the huge amount of data that sequencing produces.
 What do these developments mean for each of us – our health, our identity, and the world we live in – now and in the future?

 ***Articles reviewed and updated in July 2014*** It is hard to imagine a world without music.
 Most of us hear some form of music every day, and it is a powerful trigger of emotional memories.
 Even so, music remains one of life’s great mysteries.
 How can it have such a powerful impact?
 And what exactly is music?